assert-justice/ld55/readme.md

 screen size: 640x360
 enemy size: 32x32

-bad programmer art:

-player is blue square
-mini jeans are small blue circles enemies are red squares purified enemies are pink infected enemies are orange boss is white box background is brown oob is black mini white circles are mana orbs mini red circles are health orbs

 hud is red box for health, blue box for mana

 enemies have red over black rectangle for health bars